-9. Restricted share units
+8. Restricted share units and deferred share units

-The restricted share units ("RSUs") plan is a compensation program designed to reward eligible participants for their services rendered to the Company.
-RSUs are awarded at the discretion of the board of directors, with each unit representing the right to receive payment equivalent to the value of one common share of the Company, subject to specified conditions and restrictions.
+The restricted share units ("RSUs") and deferred share units ("DSUs") plans are compensation programs designed to reward eligible participants for their services rendered to the Company.
+RSUs and DSUs are awarded at the discretion of the board of directors, with each unit representing the right to receive payment equivalent to the value of one common share of the Company, subject to specified conditions and restrictions.
 These conditions often include continued employment or engagement with the Company.

-Unless otherwise set forth in the RSU Agreement, RSUs vest 1/3 on the one year anniversary of the grant date, 1/3 on the two year anniversary of the grant date, and 1/3 on the third year anniversary of the grant date.
-The Company has discretion to settle the vested RSUs in the form of common shares, their cash equivalent, or a combination thereof.
-The RSU plan aims to align the interests of participants with the long-term performance and success of the Company while providing a mechanism for incentivizing and retaining key talent.
+Unless otherwise set forth in the RSU Agreement and DSU Agreement, RSUs and DSUs vest 1/3 on the one year anniversary of the grant date, 1/3 on the two year anniversary of the grant date, and 1/3 on the third year anniversary of the grant date.
+The Company has discretion to settle the vested RSUs and DSUs in the form of common shares, their cash equivalent, or a combination thereof.
+The RSU and DSU plans aim to align the interests of participants with the long-term performance and success of the Company while providing a mechanism for incentivizing and retaining key talent.